cloudurable/kube-zookeeper-statefulsets/README.md

 ```

-Now we have a pristine Kubernetes local dev cluster, let's create the statefulsets
+Now you have a pristine Kubernetes local dev cluster, let's create the `statefulsets`
 objects again.

 #### Create StatefulSet for ZooKeeper again with preferredDuringSchedulingIgnoredDuringExecution